 Image on Pixabay by Bonnybbx

-My love of ghost/monster hunting was nurtured by a group of high school journalism students I once taught in Cleburne, Texas.
+A group of high school journalism students I once taught in Cleburne, Texas, encouraged my love of ghost/monster hunting.
 It was one of my first teaching jobs.
-I was young and made many mistakes.
-Still, some great times are remembered.
+I was young and made mistakes.
+Still, some great times I remember.

-My journalism staff and I were responsible for publishing the school newspaper and yearbook.
-We also slipped in the publication of an underground newspaper—popular among the students, not so much with the administration.
-We did get our hands slapped and told no, no. Did I mention I was very young.
+My journalism staff and I published the school newspaper and yearbook.
+We also slipped in the publication of an underground newspaper — popular among the students, not so much with the administration.
+They slapped our hands and said, “No!
+No!”
+Did I mention I was very young?
+The town newspaper gave us full support, however, so we didn’t get into too much trouble.
+I actually think the principal enjoyed it.

-Invariably, on nights when we were working on a newspaper or yearbook deadline, one of the kids would say, “Let’s take a break and go look for Goatman.”
+Invariably, on nights when we were working on a newspaper or yearbook deadline, one kid would say, “Let’s take a break and go look for Goatman.”

-Here is a poem a talented student of mine wrote about Goatman for the yearbook.
+A talented student of mine wrote a poem about Goatman for the yearbook.

 A graveyard scene is a scary sight,